-Substitutions can also be a piece or etude with a work not listed in the syllabus.
-It must be of comparable length, difficulty, and musical quality befitting the Level.
+Substitutions can also be works not listed in the syllabus.
+They must be of comparable length, difficulty, and musical quality befitting the Level.

 A hallmark of RCM exams is its rich classical guitar repertoire selections.
 There are ample and excellent pieces that feature on their Lists.
 Level 7, for instance, offers this wealth of options to the student: